codee-com/open-catalog/Checks/PWD007/README.md

 An unprotected multithreading recurrence in parallel code is causing a data race.

+### Actions

+Protect the recurrence or execute the code sequentially if that is not possible.

 ### Relevance

 The recurrence computation pattern occurs when the same memory position is read